Australia

 Location

-James Cook University (JCU), named after the explorer Captain James Cook, has two campuses located in northeast Australia.
-The larger campus in Townsville has approximately 14,500 students; the Cairns campus has about 5,000 students.
+James Cook University (JCU), named after the explorer Captain James Cook, has its main campus in Townsville with approximately 14,500 students in northeast Australia.
 As Australia's first tropical university, JCU has dedicated much of its research activities to areas relevant to life in the tropics, such as aboriginal studies, tropical medicine, tropical environmental studies, and Asian Studies.
 Its Department of Marine Biology is world famous.
 In addition, the University has pioneered a higher education center for Aboriginal and Torres Strait Islander people.
+More information about JCU can be found on their YouTube channel.

-James Cook University's main campus is located 13 kilometers (8 miles) from the city center of Townsville, Queensland, the largest city in northern Queensland.
+JCU's Townsville campus is located 13 kilometers (8 miles) from the city center of Townsville, Queensland, the largest city in northern Queensland.
 It is the business, cultural, educational, administrative and industrial center for the North Queensland region and has a diverse economy based on manufacturing, industry, tourism, and transportation.
 It is a major distribution center for imports and exports with trade links with Papua New Guinea, the Pacific Rim, and Southeast Asia.
 Townsville is also the home of the Great Barrier Reef Marine Park Authority and the Australian Institute of Marine Science.
 The Townsville campus is particularly appropriate for students interested in marine biology and owns a research station on Orpheus Island.

 Academics

-JCU will be transitioning fully to a trimester system (three academic terms in one calendar year) in 2025.
+JCU has transitioned to a trimester system (three academic terms in one calendar year) in 2025.
 In order to maintain the full time status, students need to take 12 JCU credits in a trimester.
-This usually means four SLU units in four 3-credit JCU subjects.
+This usually means 4 SLU units in 4 JCU subjects (courses, 1 SLU unit = 3 JCU credits).
 Credits awarded depend on the subject taken.
+All SLU students attending JCU are required to take at least one course focused on the peoples and cultures of Australia.
+SLU students are only allowed to take the On Campus (in-person) mode course and up to two Multi-Modal (in-person plus flexible delivery) mode courses.
+You may not take any Online mode course.

 - Course of study = major